maugomesqueiroz/python_instacrawler/README.md

-# Istacrawler: Simple crawler for instagram using Python
+# Istacrawler: Simple crawler for Instagram using Python

-Instacrawler is a simple library designed to fetch information from Intagram website.
+Instacrawler is a simple library designed to fetch information from Instagram website.

 Key characteristics:
 * Can obtain follower, following and posts count